 2001 – 2014

-This shadow treatment elevated the badge, making it look more dynamic and cinematic.
-The shade of red used in this early 2000s design was darker and more subdued compared to the brighter, more iconic Netflix red we recognize today, adding a sense of mystery and sophistication to the overall image.
+A notable feature of this design was the shadow text—each letter was outlined in black with a strong, straight black shadow on the right, adding depth and a three-dimensional effect.
+This shadow treatment elevated the badge, lending it a dynamic and cinematic feel.
+The red used in this logo was darker and more subdued than the iconic Netflix red we recognize today, adding mystery and sophistication to the overall image.

 2014 – Present